 So you want to move in with the big boys and go for kills from a farther range?
 Well, that 3-9x standard scope can only get you so far.
-Sniping from a long distance is a whole different game, so you’ll be needing new equipment.
+Sniping from a long distance is a whole different game, besides having great timing, control, concentration, judgement, accuracy and a great gun, you will need the right scope to hit that target.

 However if you are on a budget, here is a list of features to look out for will help you in your buying decision.